peasant98/TheRecommender/README.md

 # TheRecommender
-A final project in one of my computer science classes at the University of Colorado Boulder (CSCI 1300).
-The program takes in files of books and user ratings and recommends books for users.
+A final project for my Intro to Computing class at the University of Colorado Boulder (CSCI 1300).
+The program takes in text files of books and  the corresponding user ratings, and recommends books for users based who they are most similar too.